-The Soil Survey indicates that Hydric Soils are on this site.
+The Soil Survey indicates that Hydric Soils or Soils with Hydric Inclusions are on this site.
 A certified wetland determination may be needed prior to any earth disturbing activities.
-The KDSWCD recommends contacting the proper regulatory agencies (page 27).
+The KDSWCD recommends contacting the proper regulatory agencies (page 29).

 PRIME FARMLAND - LAND EVALUATION & SITE ASSESSMENT